IN the vicinity of iron

 There are two main results when you search for ‘Tata Steel Livestream’ on YouTube.

-While both channels are emitted from the same seaside town, they are intended with radically different forms of spectatorship in mind - between citizen surveillance and entertainment.
+While both broadcasts originate from the same seaside town, they invite radically different forms of spectatorship—between citizen surveillance and entertainment.

-Microalgae’s ability to absorb CO₂ and bind heavy metals highlights nature’s power to remediate the environment.
-Aligning production with natural cycles suggests systemic change, yet relying solely on biological resilience risks letting these organisms silently absorb what we refuse to face.
-Invisible legacies emerge as “negative commons”—contaminated waters, polluted soils, and industrial dependencies.
-Each move we make unfolds within an inherited configuration, a flawed match shaped by those before us.
-Like the metals sealed within the glass, these histories cannot be undone: only made visible, acknowledged, and played differently.
+Microalgae absorb CO₂ and bind heavy metals, revealing nature's remarkable capacity for remediation.
+Yet relying on biological resilience alone risks letting living systems silently absorb what we refuse to confront.
+The result is a landscape of “negative commons”—contaminated waters, polluted soils, and industrial legacies.
+Like the metals sealed within the glass, these histories cannot be erased, only made visible, acknowledged, and played differently.

 Précédent